Women in music: World music

 Women play an important role in world music, a musical category encompassing many different styles of music from around the world, including ethnic music and traditional music from Africa, the Caribbean, South America, Asia, and other regions; indigenous music; neotraditional music; and music in which more than one cultural tradition intermingle, such as mixtures of Western pop and ethnic music).
 The term was popularized in the 1980s as a marketing category for non-Western traditional music.

 Brazilian actress, singer, and dancer Carmen Miranda became known in the West as an exotic supplement in Hollywood films in the 1930s, akin to dancer Josephine Baker before and exotica Yma Sumac after.
 In the 1960s, Elis Regina was the most prominent woman bossa nova singer, influencing popular music around the world.
 In the 1960s and 1970s, Argentinian folk singer Mercedes Sosa, South African Miriam Makeba, and Greek Maria Farantouri were recognized for their engagement against the oppressive political situations in their home countries.
 Sosa's "Gracias a la vida" ("Thanks to Life"), Makeba's "Pata Pata" ("Touch, Touch"), and Maria Farantouri's collaboration with composer Mikis Theodorakis (especially the "Mauthausen Trilogy") were musical icons of the struggle for human rights.
 The "Queen of Salsa" Celia Cruz emigrated from Cuba to the United States in 1966.

-With the rising interest in the then-so-called world music in the 1980s, old recordings of long established artists were re-discovered for a global audience and distributed worldwide; well known in their home country—sometimes stars with legendary status—like Arabic singers Umm Kulthum and Asmahan; Fairuz, Algerian raï singer Cheikha Rimitti; Asha Bhosle—the most prolific Indian playback singer for Bollywood film soundtracks; Romani Esma Redžepova; Mexican ranchera singer Chavela Vargas; and the Mahotella Queens from South Africa; or they were recorded for the first time (by Caucasian males) like Cesária Évora from Cape Verde, Stella Chiweshe from Zimbabwe, and Afro-Peruvian Susana Baca.
+With the rising interest in the then-so-called world music in the 1980s, old recordings of long established artists were re-discovered for a global audience and distributed worldwide; well known in their home country, like Arabic singers Umm Kulthum and Asmahan; Fairuz, Algerian raï singer Cheikha Rimitti; Asha Bhosle—an Indian playback singer for Bollywood film soundtracks; Romani Esma Redžepova; Mexican ranchera singer Chavela Vargas; and the Mahotella Queens from South Africa; or they were recorded for the first time (by Caucasian males) like Cesária Évora from Cape Verde, Stella Chiweshe from Zimbabwe, and Afro-Peruvian Susana Baca.